algorithmica-org/algorithmica/content/english/hpc/architecture/loops.md

 Now we only need 3 loop control instructions for 4 useful ones (an improvement from $\frac{1}{4}$ to $\frac{4}{7}$ in terms of efficiency), and this can be continued to reduce the overhead almost to zero.

-In practice though, unrolling loops isn't always necessary for performance because modern processors don't actually execute instructions one-by-one, but maintain a [queue of pending instructions](/hpc/pipelining) so that two independent operations can be executed concurrently without waiting for each other to finish.
+In practice, unrolling loops isn't always necessary for performance because modern processors don't actually execute instructions one-by-one, but maintain a [queue of pending instructions](/hpc/pipelining) so that two independent operations can be executed concurrently without waiting for each other to finish.

 This is our case too: the real speedup from unrolling won't be fourfold, because the operations of incrementing the counter and checking if we are done are independent from the loop body, and can be scheduled to run concurrently with it.
 But may still be beneficial to [ask the compiler](/hpc/compilation/situational) to unroll it to some extent.

 ### An Alternative Approach

 You don't have to explicitly use `cmp` or a similar instruction to make a conditional jump.
-Many other instructions either read or modify the FLAGS register, sometimes as a by-product enabling optional exception checks.
+Many other instructions either read or modify the `FLAGS` register, sometimes as a by-product enabling optional exception checks.

-For example, `add` always sets a bunch of flags, denoting whether the result is zero, is negative, whether an overflow or an underflow occurred, and so on.
+For example, `add` always sets a number of flags, denoting whether the result is zero, is negative, whether an overflow or an underflow occurred, and so on.
 Taking advantage of this mechanism, compilers often produce loops like this:

 ```nasm
     mov  rax, -100  ; replace 100 with the array size